-Personal data processing guidelines are established in the Data Policy for the Treatment and Protection of Personal Data and the Privacy Notice of BMV Group.
-The main category of data collected by BMV Group is linked to the identification and contact information of customers and suppliers, having a full coverage of the BMV Group 's operations and supply chain.
+Personal data processing guidelines are established in the Data Policy for the Treatment and Protection of Personal Data and the Privacy Notice of BMV Group and clearly outline the purposes associated with such processing.
+The main category of data collected by BMV Group is linked to the identification and contact information of customers and suppliers.

-The Data Policy for the Treatment and Protection of Personal Data provides BMV Group with a framework of reference for the Processing of Personal Data collected by the companies comprising it through their employees, including those institutional commitments necessary for the optimal development of this function as well as for the continuous enhancement of the internal Personal Data Protection System.
-The systems stablished are integrated into BMV Group's risk management processes.
+The objective of the Data Policy for the Treatment and Protection of Personal Data is to provide the BMV Group with a framework of reference for the Processing of Personal Data collected by the companies comprising it through their employees, including those institutional commitments necessary for the optimal development of this function as well as for the continuous enhancement of the internal Personal Data Protection System.